Central Stockholm: A Guide to the Modern City

 Ausra Visocke

 Hi!
 I’m Ausra — originally from the Baltics and now living in Sweden for almost ten years.
-For the past seven years, I have worked as a professional tourist guide, leading international groups in Stockholm and across the Nordic region.
-People repeatedly say that they feel my passion and my tours are among the very best they ever had!
+For the past seven years, I have worked as a professional tourist guide, leading international groups in Stockholm Old Town, Uppsala and across the Nordic region.
+People repeatedly say they feel my passion, and my tours are among the very best they have ever had!

-I hold degrees in Social Sciences and have a deep interest in history, cultural traditions, and the stories that connect countries around the Baltic Sea.
+I have a deep interest in history, cultural traditions, and the stories that connect countries around the Baltic Sea.
 What I truly love is weaving separate historical events into one meaningful, connected story of a city, a country, or even an entire region of Northern Europe.

 In my tours, you will discover connections between:

-One of the key historical figures in many of my tours is Katarina Jagiellon, the Lithuanian-Polish princess who became Queen of Sweden.
-Her story connects Stockholm, Uppsala, Vaxholm, Kaunas, and Tallinn and reveals how the Baltic Sea region was shaped by dynastic politics and religious conflicts.
-It is also a powerful lady who was often overshadowed by her husband, the King, but I am on a mission to tell her remarkable story to the world! (and to connect Europe from Italy to Sweden through her international influence too).
+One of the key historical figures in many of my tours is Katarina Jagiellon, the Lithuanian-Polish princess who became Duchess of Finland and later Queen of Sweden.
+Her mother was Italian, and her other ancestors were from Austria, Hungary and other European royal families.
+She connected Europe through art, culture and influence.
+Her powerful life story unfolds, connecting Stockholm, Uppsala, Vaxholm, Kalmar, Kaunas, Tallinn and many other cities in the region, revealing how dynastic politics and religious conflicts shaped the Baltic Sea region.
+It is a loyal, strong lady who was often overshadowed by her husband, the King Johan III, but I am on a mission to tell her remarkable story to the world!
+Most probably, you will learn a bit about her in one of the stories of my tours.

 Cities where I offer self-paced audio tours: